Pritunl vs. Tailscale

 Management of database and servers

-Pritunl requires setting up your own MongoDB instance as well as Pritunl Servers, which are user managed. which run alongside a MongoDB instance and are user managed.
-There is no fully managed service.
+Pritunl requires setting up your own MongoDB instance and user-manage Pritunl Servers.
+Pritunl does not offer a fully managed service.
 This makes the initial setup and continued maintenance of these servers the responsibility of the users.
-Once the server is set up, administrators can configure the organization’s SSO identity provider, which allows existing users to be able to login to Pritunl on their devices.
+Once the server is set up, administrators can configure the organization’s SSO identity provider, allowing existing users to log into Pritunl on their devices.

-Tailscale makes connecting devices straightforward: you simply install and log into Tailscale on each device using your organization’s SSO identity provider.
+Tailscale makes connecting devices straightforward.
+Simply install and log into Tailscale on each device using your organization’s SSO identity provider.
 Tailscale manages key distribution, key rotation, machine certificates, and all configurations for users, which is very useful if any of the devices on the network belong to non-technical users.

 Meaningful Feature Distribution Across Plans

-While Pritunl and Tailscale have many similar VPN features, a lot of Pritunl’s best features are restricted to their enterprise plan.
+While Pritunl and Tailscale have many similar VPN features, Pritunl’s best features are restricted to their paid plan.
 Tailscale, alternatively, allows free users to access powerful features.
-For example, Tailscale includes single sign-on on our free version, and Pritunl includes this feature only in their enterprise plan.
+For example, Tailscale includes single sign-on with our free version, while Pritunl restricts this.

 A Mesh Network with True Peer-to-Peer Communications

-While Pritunl virtually facilitates client-to-client communications, they aren’t true peer-to-peer connections like we see with Tailscale, since these pass through a server.
-Tailscale uses a coordination server only for sharing keys and connecting devices, as a control plane, not intercepting traffic, as in a data plane.
+While Pritunl virtually facilitates client-to-client communications, they aren’t true peer-to-peer connections like with Tailscale.
+While Pritunl’s connections pass through a server, Tailscale uses a coordination server only for sharing keys and connecting devices.
+Tailscale acts only as a control plane which does not intercept traffic.

 The bottom line